 Your Torah Navigator

-Rashi understands that when the verse says, “Now he stood between the dead and the living,” Aharon was literally standing between the Angel of Death and those whom the angel wished to destroy.
+Rashi understands that when the verse says, “Now he stood between the dead and the living,” Aaron was literally standing between the Angel of Death and those whom the angel wished to destroy.
 He holds the angel back with the incense that protected Moshe from being swallowed up as Korah’s minions were destroyed.
-The angel wants Aharon to leave so he can finish his job, but Aharon convinces the angel to return to the tent with him and the plague is stopped.
+The angel wants Aharon to leave so he can finish his job, but Aaron convinces the angel to return to the tent with him and the plague is stopped.

 Just as lack of fear and belief in God’s power brings destruction, so does belief in God’s instruments and reverence for God’s might bring healing and mercy.
-The people were not worthy, but Aharon, the worthy advocate, stopped death in its tracks and brought yet another reprieve on a recalcitrant people.
-Even after he had been compromised by the Golden Calf, Aharon is willing to look death straight in the eye to save a community who would most probably not return the favor.
+The people were not worthy, but Aaron, the worthy advocate, stopped death in its tracks and brought yet another reprieve on a recalcitrant people.
+Even after he had been compromised by the Golden Calf, Aaron is willing to look death straight in the eye to save a community who would most probably not return the favor.